cepthomas/c_modular/README.md

 ## Build
 There are two bodies of code here, the application source, and the test executable.
 The former is a pure C99 application which should compile anywhere, even minimal embedded systems.
-There is a QMake/mingw project included to build it.
+The test is a C++ application so we can use higher level constructs to create code that executes the pure C application.
-The test code is a C++ application so we can use higher level constructs to create test code that executes the pure C application.
-There is also a QMake/mingw project for that.
+A VS Code workspace using mingw and CMake is supplied.
+Your PATH needs to include this path.

 ## License
 https://github.com/cepthomas/c-modular/blob/master/LICENSE